 With the generous support of the Embassy of Liechtenstein in Washington, D.C., WIIS facilitates a series of expert roundtables to explore the gender dimensions of key security challenges.
-These roundtables provide a forum for bringing together a diverse group of experts and policymakers to advance gender considerations in security policy deliberations.
-Key takeaways and recommendations of expert roundtables are captured and disseminated in the form of policy briefs and framing papers.
-See our recent publications.
+These roundtables provide a forum to bring together a diverse group of experts and policymakers to advance gender considerations in security policy deliberations.
+WIIS reflects and disseminates key roundtable takeaways and expert recommendations through policy briefs and framing papers.

 April 26, 2018: Climate Change: The Gender Dimensions